-Description of the objective What does the objective aim to achieve Progress Update December 2021 Status Transformation an d Partnerships Deliver a shared HR operating model The implementation of the shared HR operating model will deliver a modern HR function that can work effectively across both councils.
+Description of the objective What does the objective aim to achieve Progress Update February 2022 Status Transformation and d Partnerships Deliver a shared HR operating model The implementation of the shared HR operating model will deliver a modern HR function that can work effectively across both councils.
 Alongside the HR system, work will also need to be undertaken to upskill service leads and managers, supporting greater self service capability to enable a more strategic HR function.
 The shared HR system (iTrent) has now been procured and development has commenced with data being cleansed ready for testing.
 The system is on track to go live with payroll functionality in April 2022.
 Additional functionality will then be rolled out in line with the programme plan.
 The management development programme has been developed to support managers to consistently apply policies and processes in line with the shared HR operating model.
-It will be launched in January at the start of the new year.
+This was launched in January 2022.
 Ongoing Develop a shared performance management system Deliver a project to review existing systems and identify a fit for purpose solution for data collection and reporting.
 This might over lap with project management systems and potentially a number of other corporate information systems e.g. risk management.
 The shared performance management system has been developed in house and training on the system has taken place for all responsible officers.
-The system has been used for corporate reporting in Q2.
+The system has been used for corporate reporting in Q2 and 3.
 Complete